StudioZeroZero/Twice-Monitor/README.md

 | MISO | 21 | GPIO 9 |

 > [!TIP]
-> If you are soldering, I would reccomend to remove the plastic off the headers with a pliers and then remove them with the soldering iron- made it much easier for me!
+> If you are soldering, I would reccomend to first remove the plastic off the headers with a pliers and then remove the pins with a soldering iron- made it much easier for me!

 2. Waveshare32 software for the RPI to communicate with the Display.